vatpac-technology/sops/docs/controller-skills/military.md

 --8<-- "includes/abbreviations.md"

 The majority of traffic on VATSIM is simulated 'civilian' traffic: airliners performing regular passenger transport, smaller general aviation aircraft doing recreational flights, and even simulated [airwork](../airwork).
-There is, however, a nota
+There is, however, a PLACEHOLDER <!----
-Understanding military and special operations sdfasdf
+Understanding military and special operations sdfasdf --->

 !!! important
     As per the VATSIM [Special Operations Policy](https://vatsim.net/docs/policy/special-operations){target=new}, the following activities are restricted on the VATSIM network.
 They may only be performed by pilots who are a member of, and flying an operation representing, an approved Virtual Special Operations Association.